 We are backed by impact investors interested to make an impact and empower the African business to unlock their potential.

 - Intuitive user experience on Desktop and Mobile browsers optimized for slow internet connections.

 - Flexible funding request setup and adjustable crowdfunding process.

 - Virtual Wallet allowing manual and automatic investments, full visibility of the expected returns.

 - Secured cloud infrastructure (AWS), encrypted SSL communication.

-- Payment provider integration with PayPal and iDeal (coming shortly).
+- Payment provider integration with PayPal and iDeal.